5 Best Off-The-Beaten-Path Destinations in Greece

 Skyros, Atsitsa Beach

-Only 1,5 hours by ferry from Kymi port in Evia island, Skyros is a top off-the-beaten-track Greece destination.
-Skyros is located in the middle of the Aegean Sea and belongs to the Sporades islands.
+Only 1,5 hours by ferry from Kymi port in Evia island, Skyros is one of the most authentic islands in Greece.
+It is located in the middle of the Aegean Sea and belongs to the Sporades islands.
 In the Sporades, you will find Skyros’ more famous siblings of Skopelos and Skiathos (Mamma Mia’s locations).

 An alley with whitewashed houses and ships, some plants in pots in a sunny day.